kritikasj99/logical--functions_in-excel/README.md

 # logical--functions_in-excel
-if function, and function, or function, iferror , sumif,sumfis.
+if function, and function, or function, iferror , sumif,sumfis,nested if